Handy Manny: Dubbed versions

-The series not only aired Spanish-Dubbed versions of its episodes on the "Disney Junior en Univision" sub-block on Univision's Planeta U block (weekends from May 31, 2014, to May 26, 2018), but also aired Russian-Dubbed versions of its episode on Disney Channel Russia's Recognition Disney (later Disney Recognition) block, and also Hebrew-Dubbed versions of its episodes on Hop!
+A Spanish dub was aired within the "Disney Junior en Univision" sub-block on Univision's Planeta U block from May 31, 2014, to May 26, 2019, as was a Russian dub on Disney Channel Russia's Recognition Disney (later Disney Recognition) block, and a Hebrew dub on Hop!
 Channel, all alongside Mickey Mouse Clubhouse (the block on Disney Channel Russia had the exact same logos as Playhouse Disney) (with the exception of the block using the former branding) and Disney Junior (with the exception of the block using the latter branding).
-When the series was released on Disney+, several dubbed versions (whose languages were derived from Latin) were made available.
-Languages of these dubs include (but might not be limited to) Spanish, European and Brazilian Portuguese, Norwegian, French, Dutch, Danish and Swedish.

 TV5 aired the series dubbed in Tagalog as part of its "Disney Clubhouse/Disney Club" line-up.

+On Disney+, several dubbed versions (whose languages were derived from Latin) were made available.
+In addition to Spanish, languages of these dubs include (but are not limited to) European and Brazilian Portuguese, Norwegian, French, Dutch, Danish and Swedish.